PaulDMooney/angular-module-federation-host/README.md

 ## Development server

+Take the following steps to prepare to run the application:

+1. Install dependencies `npm ci`
+1. Build the library `npm run ng -- build host-app-common --configuration development`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding